jellyM0on/block-conq/readme.md

 - every time the buttons are clicked, an event is dispatched
 - extension/content.js listens to these events on the text.html page
 - extension/content.js retrieves data from the local storage then passes this to background.js
+- extension/background.js listens if it receives messages from content.js. it modifies the extension behavior depending on the message state
-- extension/background.js listens if the user navigates to a different tab or if a tab is updated. if the url of the tab matches one of the blocked sites, it will replace the url with /blocked.html
+- if the state is 'start', extension/background.js listens if the user navigates to a different tab or if a tab is updated. if the url of the tab matches one of the blocked sites, it will replace the url with /blocked.html
+- if the state is 'end', it will remove its ability to listen to tab events

 ## notes
 - the scope of content.js is limited to text.html
 - background.js encompasses the browser
 - time functionality not working. not updated yet
 - url links only match to the exact given urls. not updated yet
+- pause button not updated yet